fernm4-hash/bcs-350-project-1/README.md

 11. What inspiration sources influenced your design?
 Different bodywash company's like dove and native
-12. Describe the layout of the homepage and build the wireframe
+12. Describe the layout of the homepage and build the wireframe The home page will have a nav bar at the top, followed by the brands tag line "Smell Sweet", then out mission statement, then at the bottom we are featuring a new Body Wash

 ---
 PART 3: INTERACTIVITY (Answer ALL questions, add your own if necessary)

 1. What interactive elements will your site include (forms, buttons, menus, etc.)?
-There is going to be a nav bar at the top
+There is going to be a nav bar at the top,
 2. How will users navigate the website?
 There is going to be a nav bar at the top.
 The buttons will be shop, apout, where to find, and home
 3. Will there be form validation or user feedback?
 Explain.
+   Yes at each of the body wash pages the user can leave a review of the product.
-4. What JavaScript functionality will you implement?
+5. What JavaScript functionality will you implement? none
-5. How does interactivity improve user experience?
+7. How does interactivity improve user experience?

 ---
 RUBRIC (100 POINTS TOTAL)